Membership in ACEC Colorado is a good business decision

-The American Council of Engineering Companies of Colorado (ACEC/CO) is the business association of 230 member firms employing more than 10,000 employees in the independent private practice of consulting engineering.
-ACEC/CO is a primary resource for accessing engineering information, expertise and business ethics practices.
+The American Council of Engineering Companies of Colorado (ACEC Colorado) is the business association of more than 250 member firms employing approximately 11,000 employees in the independent private practice of consulting engineering.
+ACEC Colorado is a primary resource for accessing engineering information, expertise and business ethics practices.
 Learn more by reading the ACEC Colorado Articles of Incorporation and Bylaws and the ACEC Colorado members-only benefits and the ROI of membership.

-ACEC/CO firms range in size from the small to very large, and serve as consultants to government, industry, contractors, developers, and private sector clients.
-The annual business volume of members in the Colorado organization is in excess of $300 million.
-Much of these professional services are performed for out-of-state clients resulting in a considerable positive economic impact and increase in the number of jobs within Colorado.
+ACEC Colorado firms range in size from small to very large and serve as consultants to government, industry, contractors, developers and private sector clients.
+The annual business volume of members in Colorado exceeds $300 million.

-The annual construction cost arising from the services of ACEC/CO firms (both within and outside the State) exceeds two billion dollars.
+The annual construction cost from the services of ACEC Colorado member firms (both within and outside the state) exceeds $2 billion dollars.
 Private consultants have historically maintained an important role in Colorado’s economy.

-Consulting engineering firms in ACEC/CO provide expertise for a wide range of activities including acoustical, chemical, civil, electrical, geotechnical, industrial, materials, mechanical, mining, petroleum, photogrammetric, structural, transportation, water resources, environmental and agricultural engineering and surveying.
+Consulting engineering firms holding membership in ACEC Colorado provide expertise for a wide range of activities including acoustical, chemical, civil, electrical, geotechnical, industrial, materials, mechanical, mining, petroleum, photogrammetric, structural, transportation, water resources, environmental and agricultural engineering and surveying.

-ACEC/CO has maintained a vital membership and today nearly 50 percent employ 10 persons or less.
-Among the most valued benefits of belonging to ACEC/CO is the ability for small firms to organize, share information and evolve best business practices in a supportive, non-competitive atmosphere.
-Larger firms (100+ employees) are also engaged with ACEC/CO representing seven percent of membership.
-Although member firms have experienced a staggering 21 percent decrease in their employee count over the past two years, they continue their membership to ensure that they have access to pertinent business information, workshops and legislative advocacy that is paramount to the health of the consulting engineering industry.
+ACEC Colorado maintains a vital membership that today includes more than half of whom employ 15 or fewer individuals.
+Among the most valued benefits of belonging to ACEC Colorado is the ability for small firms to organize, share information and evolve best business practices in a supportive, non-competitive environment.
+Larger firms (100+ employees) are also engaged with ACEC Colorado and represent 7% of membership.

 Code of Ethics